Skip to main content

-How the USAF collect hurricane data with big, big airplanes.
+How the USAF collects hurricane data with big, big airplanes.

 I am an Air Force Brat.
 Growing up, my dad used to talk about all of the services the USAF provides to our country and the world.
 It employs many musicians, advances airplane safety for civilians, and conducts and sponsors plenty of research.
 This post will focus on the USAF's unique position to advance weather and climate science via data collection in big, honkin' airplanes that can fly through hurricanes.